Rainy Day Ideas You Haven't Thought Of

 We love going to the movies on cold and rainy days!
-Check out our list of the best Summer Movies for Kids.
+Here's how to find the cheapest movie tickets in town.

 Cafes and Pubs with Indoor Play Areas

 This is the most pleasurable way for adults to spend rainy days too!
 We’ve already checked out some of the best cafes and pubs with play areas in Sydney, and here’s some of our indoor favourites!
 Coogee Pavilion has a huge play area for families with table tennis, Jenga and giant scrabble to name a few, and an awesome kids menu too.
-In east Sydney, we love Duck Duck Goose with its array of kids toys and scrumptious menu, as well as Little Tastes at St Peter’s with it’s very own kids corner with blackboards and puzzles galore.
+In east Sydney, we love Duck Duck Goose with its array of kids toys and scrumptious menu, as well as Grandmas in Alexandria for scrumptios food like Grandma would make and a play area for kids.
 Club 5 Dock has a huge padded play area for kids where you can watch on as you dine at the bistro.